Waterloo Medical Malpractice Lawyers

 - Surgical Errors: In the operating room, many different mistakes can be made.
 Doctors can operate on the wrong body part, they can leave surgical tools inside the body, or they can administer the wrong amount of medication, which may even cause wrongful death.
 All of these things and other surgical errors may be considered medical malpractice.

 - Medication Errors: In hospitals, pharmacies, and other care facilities, medication errors cause many serious injuries and deaths each year.
 Medication mistakes can include improper dosage, wrong medication, failure to warn of side effects, failure to take patients’ allergies into account, or misfiling prescriptions.

 Please note that this is not a comprehensive list.
-Our team can assist you if you believe you are the victim of any of these or other types of medical malpractice.
+Our skilled medical malpractice attorney can assist you if you believe you are the victim of any of these or other types of medical malpractice.

 Medical malpractice and negligence often leads to additional injuries, complications, and illnesses.
 In some cases, it even leads to the untimely and wrongful death of a patient.
 Victims are entitled to seek compensation for their damages, or the losses they have sustained as a result of the malpractice.

 While every case is different, many victims of medical malpractice are able to recover compensation for the following damages: